jpfxgood/dashboard/README.md

 This project is a work in progress for a system dashboard tool that displays graphical dashboards in a terminal window with configurable data sources.

-At the moment it supports data from parsing the syslog (SyslogDataTable), system process statistics from psutil (ProcDataTable), and data from the results of an Elasticsearch query (ElasticsearchDataTable) which can provide acesss to data collected by Elastic Beats like metricbeat for example.
+At the moment it supports data from parsing the syslog (SyslogDataTable), system process statistics from psutil (ProcDataTable), from the results of an Elasticsearch query (ElasticsearchDataTable) which can provide acesss to data collected by Elastic Beats like metricbeat for example, from SQL databases via ODBCDataTable, from CSV files ( general and an internal format) CSVDataTable, from JSON files ( internal format ) JSONDataTable, and from generic log files via regular expression extractions and a column schema LogDataTable.

 There is a special type of data table which pulls data remotely from another system RemoteDataTable, you configure it with the ssh path to the server and the specification for the data table you want to generate and pull from there.